AraBlocks/ara-file-manager/README.md

 The **Ara File Manager** is a simple desktop app that demonstrates the functionality of a complete local Ara network node and crypto token wallet.
 Ara is truly decentralized; with the Ara File Manager, your machine is participating directly in peer distribution swarms and the blockchain.

-The File Manager lets you sell your digital content using the ARA token, and distribute your content without hosting costs.
+The Ara File Manager lets you sell your digital content using the ARA token, and distribute your content without hosting costs.
 You can buy content, and earn Ara by seeding content in a swarm of nodes that have also purchased it.

 With the _code_ of the Ara File Manager, you can see how to integrate Ara into your own app or site,